-The Law Commission’s report and draft legislation introduces a new regulatory regime that offers more clarity, support and safeguards– for the child, surrogate, and parents who will raise the child (“the intended parents”).
+The Law Commission’s report and draft legislation introduce a new regulatory regime that offers more clarity, support and safeguards– for the child, surrogate, and parents who will raise the child (“the intended parents”).

 The reforms create a ‘new pathway’ and system governing surrogacy agreements, which will come into force where scrutiny of arrangements starts pre-conception.
 This will allow for rigorous pre-conception screening and safeguarding.

-If you are eligible by these conditions being met, it allows the intended parents to become the legal parents of the child from birth, subject to the surrogates right to withdraw her consent.
+If you are eligible by these conditions being met, it allows the intended parents to become the legal parents of the child from birth, subject to the surrogate’s right to withdraw her consent.
 The new system aims to improve the current process, which can be considered lengthy and complex.
-It aims to shorten the delays from waiting for the birth of the child and the wait for the intended parents becoming the legal parents.
+It aims to shorten the delays from waiting for the birth of the child and the wait for the intended parents to become the legal parents.